NTSC/PAL/SECAM & PERITEL?

 The computer

-This SECAM model available in Q4 1984 drastically reduced the total cost of owner ship, compared to a PAL Atari 800XL with additional (separate) RGB video converter.
+This SECAM model available in Q4 1984 drastically reduced the total cost of ownership for the owners of a SECAM television set, compared to a PAL Atari 800XL bought with additional (separate) RGB video converter.

 The SECAM Atari 600XL was announced and listed in advertisements in magazines but eventually, it was never produced; after some delay, the SECAM Atari 800XL was finally available in France, but months after the PAL Atari 800XL.